ultimatecoder/ultimatecoder.github.io/_posts/draft.md

 #### Mailing lists

-Mailing lists are good source to get notified for new job openings.
+Mailing lists are a good source to get notified for new job openings.
 In India, there are a few active mailing lists managed by volunteers of that community.
-Often Job emails are tagged with "[JOB]" at the subject.
-I have configured my mail client to collect all the mails with "[JOB]" in their subject at a dedicated folder of my mail client.
-This configuration helps me to pay dedicated attention to them.
+Often Job emails are tagged with "[JOB]" in the subject.
+I have configured my mail client to collect all the mails with "[JOB]" in their subject in a dedicated folder of my mail client.
+This configuration helps me to pay steady attention to them.
 Your Hack May Vary.

 Below is a list of active Python communities of India.